 Normally, our pulmonary veins return to the left atrium.
 In TAPVR, the veins return elsewhere, like the superior vena cava (supracardiac), inferior vena cava (infracardiac), the right atrium (intracardaic), or even a combination of the above or to other vessels.
 This causes oxygen-rich blood to mix with oxygen-poor blood in the right atrium.
 The mixed blood gets to the body through a hole between the heart chambers and robs the body of the oxygen it needs.

-All babies born with TAPVR will likely need surgery in the first year of life.
+All babies born with TAPVR likely will need surgery in the first year of life.

-As the leading providers of pediatric heart care in Louisville and Southern Indiana, our cardiothoracic surgeons are experienced with successfully repairing TAPVR.
-They have the skill and training to know what needs to be done quickly to repair TAPVR — sometimes in the first hours of a baby’s life.
+As the leading providers of pediatric heart care in Louisville and Southern Indiana, the board-certified and fellowship-trained cardiothoracic surgeons at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, are experienced with successfully repairing TAPVR.
+They have the skills and training to know what needs to be done quickly to repair TAPVR — sometimes in the first hours of a baby’s life.